vwangyanweida/python_document/python-3.8.0-docs-text/library/logging.md

    This function is used to turn the capture of warnings by logging on and off.

-   If *capture* is "True", warnings issued by the "warnings" module will be redirected to the logging system.
+   If 	- capture* is "True", warnings issued by the "warnings" module will be redirected to the logging system.
 Specifically, a warning will be formatted using "warnings.formatwarning()" and the resulting string logged to a logger named "'py.warnings'" with a severity of "WARNING".

-   If *capture* is "False", the redirection of warnings to the logging system will stop, and warnings will be redirected to their original destinations (i.e. those in effect before "captureWarnings(True)" was called).
+   If 	- capture* is "False", the redirection of warnings to the logging system will stop, and warnings will be redirected to their original destinations (i.e. those in effect before "captureWarnings(True)" was called).